How to Build an Email List for Affiliate Marketing

 Not even close.
 We sent nearly 300 billion emails last year and are forecast to send up to 347 billion by 2022.

 Not only that, but over 58% of people check their email first thing in the morning, and nearly three-quarters of us have bought something after getting an email about it.
 By creating an email list, you can develop a relationship with your audience, making them more likely to click on your affiliate links and buy.
 And you don’t have to wait until they visit your website—you can send your content straight to their inboxes.

 So, are you ready to learn how to build an email list for affiliate marketing?
 Let’s dive into it.

 Email lists give you direct access to your audience through their inboxes.
-They’re ready to get your helpful information and other emails, so whenever you want to promote an affiliate product, you’ve got an easy way to get their attention.
+And, if you keep your list up to date and clean your email lists regularly, it will be more effective.
+Your audience is ready to get your helpful information and other emails, so whenever you want to promote an affiliate product, you’ve got an easy way to get their attention.

 If you’ve never done email marketing before, here are some tips to help you get started: